-Dunwoody attorney resigns amidst allegations of inflammatory Facebook posts
+Dunwoody city attorney resigns after Facebook posts complaints

-Dunwoody Assistant City Attorney Lenny Felgin has resigned amidst allegations he made derogatory comments about women and Muslims on Facebook.
+Dunwoody Assistant City Attorney Lenny Felgin has resigned amid allegations he made derogatory comments about women and Muslims on Facebook.

-The city of Dunwoody released a statement late Wednesday stating Felgin has resigned from his Marietta-based law firm, Riley McLendon, which is contracted to provide legal services to the city.
+The city of Dunwoody released a statement on Feb.
+1 stating Felgin has resigned from his Marietta-based law firm, Riley McLendon, which is contracted to provide legal services to the city.

 By resigning from the firm, Felgin also resigned from his position with the city, according to the statement.